googleapis/google-cloud-python/packages/google-cloud-spanner/docs/batch-usage.rst

 Update records using a Batch
 -------------------------------

 :meth:`Batch.update` updates one or more existing records in a table.
-Fails if any of the records does not already exist.
+This fails if any of the records do not already exist.

 .. code:: python